 -The people stayed waiting first to see what we were doing... —says Lisa-Kaindé.

--We know that the Cuban is a very difficult audience, and if he does not like what is in front of him, he turns and starts talking, he does not care about anything.
-We said: "Oh, my God, we hope you like it, because if not, what a pity ...".
+—We know that the Cuban is a very difficult audience, and if he does not like what is in front of him, he turns and starts talking, he does not care about anything.
+We said: "Oh, my God, we hope they like it, because if not, what a pity...".
 In the end we had a great time, but with a lot of stress.
 Luckily they liked it.
 Hopefully we can be back soon on a stage here.
 People think it's as simple as calling four musicians and putting on a piano, but electronic music has its requirements, and it can not be improvised.
 And if we do, we want to do it well.

 When they could have continued on the road to success, they bet on going further, and with the songs of Ash (XL Recordings, 2017) told the world that they are two musicians with universal vocation, without the slightest intention of being pigeonholed.
 Taking advantage of the initial push, they capitalized on the popularity quickly achieved to incorporate collaborators such as Kamasi Washington, Meshel Ndegeochello and Mala Rodríguez into their productions.
 They stretched their foot out of the sheet and shook off the label of world music with a rabidly contemporary album full of hip hop, electronics, jazz and something quite similar to reggaeton, where racism, xenophobia and gender equality are discussed.
 All this before turning 23 years old.